gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 setting aside that tradition.

 Fuller continues:

-"In the perspective of Hobbes's theology, to repose of a mind satisfied can come only with eternal life at the general resurrection.
+> In the perspective of Hobbes's theology, to repose of a mind satisfied can come only with eternal life at the general resurrection.
 While the natural condition, which we must still endure in the interim between the first and Second coming of Christ, prevails, what counts is the inner certainty of the Christian's faith that displaces the pursuit of the so-called 'highest good' as beside the point...
-The parallel for politics is clear: pursuing the 'highest good' under the natural conditions of mankind, will encourage both Pelagianism and anti-nomianism: Pelagianism, because we are misled into thinking that we can will the human condition to completion — but we cannot; antinomianism, because we are easily misled into thinking there must be a 'true' or 'correct' political order, accessible to our understanding, which is distorted or suppressed by the actually prevailing order."
+The parallel for politics is clear: pursuing the 'highest good' under the natural conditions of mankind, will encourage both Pelagianism and anti-nomianism: Pelagianism, because we are misled into thinking that we can will the human condition to completion — but we cannot; antinomianism, because we are easily misled into thinking there must be a 'true' or 'correct' political order, accessible to our understanding, which is distorted or suppressed by the actually prevailing order.
+(1993: 20)

 And Voegelin response to this is the claim that Hobbes (and Oakeshott) have mistaken a certain *tendency* always inherent in the classical/Christian tradition, Gnosticism, for that tradition itself.